aroo530/test-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.2.

+## Bootstrap support

+npm install --save bootstrap@versionNumber in angular.json add "node_modules/bootstrap/dist/css/bootstrap.css" to build/styles array

+# Binding

+## Data binding
+it means to connect variables and functions from your typescript code and your HTML template you have two ways to do this most of the time you can use both and endup with the same results

+### string interpolation

+this means to call a variable from the type script and display it on the template
+{{ anything that return string }}
+{{ service1 }}
+{{ 'service2'}}
+{{ getService3() }}
+favoured when you just want to print a string

+### property binding

+is the act of binding an html property to a varible [property]="value" [disabled]="isDiabled" favored when wanting to change a proberty of an element

+## Event binding
+binding a proberty to a certain event by using the (eventName)="function()"
+  <button (click)="onSave()">Save</button>

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.